anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 The code is executed over **three threads**:

-1. **The JavaScript thread:** to run JS Bundle with specific JavaScript engine
+1. **The JavaScript thread:** to run JS Bundle with a specific JavaScript engine

 2. **The Native/UI thread:** it runs the native code and handles any user interface operation like rendering or gesture events.